Lotus Seven: Series 2

 The Lotus Seven S2 followed in June 1960 and was supplemented by the Lotus Super Seven S2 from 1961.
-These were slightly more road oriented than the Series 1, and received a somewhat simpler chassis.
+These were slightly more road-oriented than the Series 1, and received a somewhat simpler chassis.
 The Series 1's aluminium nosecone was changed to a fibreglass unit.
 Cycle fenders were originally standard, with clamshell units standard fitment on the 1500, Super Seven, and America or available as an option.

 While the 1172 cc Sidevalve unit remained available until 1962, the series 2 typically used Ford Kent engines of 1,340 or 1,499 cc from the Ford Consul Classic.
 These were also available with Cosworth modifications; the Cosworth 1,340 cc "Super Seven" delivered 85 bhp and the later "Super Seven 1500" 105 bhp.
 Some Series 2 Sevens built during 1968 (oftentimes referred to as "Series 2 1/2") were fitted with the later crossflow Kent engine of 1,599 cc.

 The series II had problems with its Standard Companion estate car rear axle and differential, unable to cope with the high power and cornering forces of the Seven.
 This was later solved on the Series III by installing a Ford Cortina rear end.
 Production of the Series 2 ended in August 1968, after 1310 examples had been built.

 Series 3

 The Seven S3 was released in 1968.
 As for late Series 2s, the S3 typically received the 1,599 cc crossflow Kent engine.
 First shown at Earl's Court in 1969, the Super Seven Twin Cam SS used the Lotus Twin Cam engine.
 Only 13 examples were built.
-While only manufactured by Lotus for around two years, the Series 3 was the model later revived by Caterham after they rn out of Series 4 kits sometime in the first half of the 1970s.
+While only manufactured by Lotus for around two years, the Series 3 was the model later revived by Caterham after they ran out of Series 4 kits some time in the first half of the 1970s.
 In modified form, the design continues to be produced until today (2023).

 Between 1970 and 1975, following a representation agreement, Lotus Argentina SA obtained the licence to manufacture the Lotus Seven in Argentina.
 This production reached approximately 51 units.
 These vehicles were not replicas but built under licence and branded as Lotuses.